munemshams/Creating-and-Training-a-CNN-Image-Classifier-using-PyTorch/README.md

 - Grayscale images
 - **10 clothing categories**

+## Dataset Download

+The FashionMNIST dataset is **not included in this repository**.

+When the training script runs, the dataset is automatically downloaded using `torchvision` and stored locally in a `data/` folder.

+This prevents the repository from containing large files while keeping the project easy to run.

-The dataset is automatically downloaded when the training script runs.
+The dataset will be downloaded automatically when running:

+python train.py

 ### Clothing Categories